 How TAI works

 Our members use TAI as a space to strategize, interrogate evidence and develop joint actions.
 We do this through working groups, coffee hours, research, bringing in expert voices and other funders across a wide range of issues areas.
-We share knowledge and insights, build new alliances, and help to align funding to increase the impact of members’ grantmaking.

 How TAI works